Gabriel-Cervo/Gabriel-Cervo/README.md

 ### <samp>  I'm João Gabriel Cervo, a 20 years old Computer Science student at PUCRS </samp>

-<samp> Also a iOS developer intern at Apple Developer Academy - PUCRS </samp>

 ###

 - :computer: I'm graduate in IT at Instituto Federal Farroupilha - Campus São Borja.